JAlcocerT/JAlcocerT/content/blog/ai-mcp-toolhive.md

 **Intro**

 In summary, ToolHive facilitates the use of MCPs by providing a user-friendly, secure, and scalable way to deploy and manage MCP servers in different environments.

-This enhances the practical implementation and usability of MCP technology in AI-driven workflows.[1][2][3][4]
+This enhances the practical implementation and usability of MCP technology in AI-driven workflows.

 * https://github.com/stacklok/toolhive